-Ibrahim Pasha used to stand.
-Built in 1721, it was ruined during
+Vizier Ibrahim Pasha used to stand.
+Built in 1721, it was

-Balyan and Nigoğayos Balyan (who also designed the nearby
+Amira Balyan and Nigoğayos Balyan (who also designed

 Mor blir liten utenfor Soleimanmoskeen.

-as its cultural and financial hub.
-Located on both sides of the
+as well as its cultural and financial hub.
+Located on both

-Marmara Sea, Istanbul bridges Asia and Europe both physically
+bridges Asia and Europe both physically and culturally.

 Bassenget på hotel Harem, 1971